API status

 matrix in v0.3.2.
 The two "v1"s are unrelated.

-/api/v1/* URL stability, wallet self-custody flow,
+api checklist rows pin URL stability, wallet submit flow,

 The two versions, side by side